lijunmii/OOD_final_project_GradingSystem/README.md

 Goals (What goals did you have, which ones did you meet and didn’t meet)

+Our goals are to design a flexible and easy-to-use grading system with a GUI, along with many new features such as comments, import data from files and etc.

+Among all these goals, we have implemented the Graphical User Interface, comments on specific comments, client management, and file inputs.

 Object Diagram ( Note that a UML diagram that lists every class is meaningless.
 We are looking for a very simple but informative diagram, something as simple as what class of objects talk to other classes or depends on other classes of objects)

+class SystemDatabase
+* This class serves as the database class within the application.
+From this class, it allows to connect/disconnect from the database.
+And it can read/write to the database as well.
+The benefit of this class is that having a single class that deals with the database operations makes things easier for developers to maintain/add/delete features of the application related to the database operations.
+From this single class, developers can control the data source and it is very easy to modify.
+The design decision is based on we have “Clients” acted as the users who use the grading system.
+So we save the client information as byte stream, which is portable and easy to save/read from the database.

 Object Justification (List out objects or class of objects (Do need to list every single object) (Justify each group of objects, i.e. explains what it represents/does and why need it)

+class SystemDatabase
+* The reason we need to have this class is that it provides a single place for developers to maintain the database operations such as read, write to the database.
+Every database operation is called from this class and we then transfer them to other objects such as Client.
+It is important to have a database to use the persistent storage which saves the progress of the grading.